 Our testing has shown ExpressVPN to be one of the best VPNs for streaming.
 They consistently unblock numerous Netflix libraries, including Netflix US, UK, Canada, Australia, France, Italy, Japan, and Germany.
 Below I’m streaming US Netflix with an ExpressVPN server in Washington, DC.

-In comparison to ExpressVPN, VyprVPN only unblocks three Netflix regions: US, UK, Germany, and Canada.
+Now let’s examine VyprVPN with streaming.
+In comparison to ExpressVPN, VyprVPN only unblocks four Netflix regions: US, UK, Germany, and Canada.
 Therefore ExpressVPN comes out on top with Netflix streaming.

 Aside from Netflix, ExpressVPN also unblocks many other services.
 It is a good VPN for Disney Plus, Hulu, and also Amazon Prime.